QUAFFquaff/Warehouse-Navigation-Application/manual/Developer Manual.md

 ## 2 Overview of System

 Our program is a python-based system.
-This system consists of an application for our shopping carts gatherers at our \&lt; **WoBoAI** \&gt; store.
-The system allows our workers to login/change passwords and provides directions/instructions for the worker to pick up products that need to be returned to the &#39;Shopping Products Return Area&#39;.
+This system consists of an application for our shopping carts gatherers at our **WoBoAI** store.
+The system allows our workers to login/change passwords and provides directions/instructions for the worker to pick up products that need to be returned to the &#39;Shopping Products Return Area.
 We will set some rules to generate our path, a specific number of products may have different paths to the Return area,etc.

 ![](1.png)